tylerfallon/Pewlett-Hackard-Analysis/README.md

 ![Pewlett10](https://github.com/tylerfallon/Pewlett-Hackard-Analysis/blob/main/Resources/query5.png?raw=true)

-If there were too many potential candidates for retirees, we could use this query to select only individuals born in
+If there were too many potential candidates who were going to retire, we could use this query to select only individuals born in 1952 to better narrow down our choices.

 ![Pewlett11](https://github.com/tylerfallon/Pewlett-Hackard-Analysis/blob/main/Resources/query6.png?raw=true)